We offer Young Art Studio courses for learners between the ages of 6 and 14.

 Times and Duration

-These courses are taught every Monday, Wednesday and Saturday during term time, for a duration of 10 to 13 weeks, depending on the length of the school term.
-There is a break at half term.
-The schedule can be found on our Term Timetable (please see Term Time & Holidays link above) which features information on pricing as well as the age group each course is suited for.
+These courses are taught on Mondays and Saturdays during term time, for a duration of 10 to 13 weeks, depending on the length of the school term.
+There is a one week break at half term.
+The schedule can be found on our term timetable (please see Term Time & Holidays link above) which features information on pricing as well as the age group each course is suited for.
 Classes vary from 1h 15mins to 2 hours in length depending on course.